Dermatology · Papulosquamous Eruptions

 Prognosis

-Spontaneous resolution in 6–8 weeks; no long-term sequelae.
+Spontaneous resolution within 6 to 8 weeks; no long-term sequelae.

 Full handout